Unit 3 - Practice Quiz

 21 To reverse the direction of rotation of a DC motor, one must:

-B. Reverse either the field or the armature terminals
+B. Reverse both the field and armature terminals

 D. Reduce the supply voltage